CirXe0N/PortManager/README.md

 6. In the project folder create a file **parameters.yml** and enter the following data:

    ```
     ENVIRONMENT: LOCAL
     SECRET_KEY: '&i4hv(y#kh6yl=s5jls&-@)5h!8t!8p^rkr0=p9f7oswvlw8#@'
-    DATABASE_HOST: mysql
+    DATABASE_HOST: [Hostname of your MySQL Database]
     DATABASE_PORT: 3306
     DATABASE_NAME: port_manager
-    DATABASE_USER: [username of your local database]
+    DATABASE_USER: [Username of your MySQL Database]
-    DATABASE_PASSWORD: [password of your local database]
+    DATABASE_PASSWORD: [Password of your MySQL Database]
    ```
 7. Save the file.
 8. Run the following commands to setup database schema and to create dummy data: